noto-21/numeralsystemconverter/README.md

 # numeralsystemconverter
-First attempt at a small C++ project that converts between numerical systems of bases 2, 8, 10, and 16.
-Will be updated/refactored in the future.
+ A small C++ project that converts between numerical systems of bases 2, 8, 10, and 16.
+Has been refactored to incorporate increased portability and efficent, user-friendly design.
+May be updated/refactored again in the future.

-*//description under construction*